 You can order in a black, white, or the signature orange color.
 Personally, I would go with the orange, as it’s the trademark of this scooter and it stands out in a positive way from all the other regular meh scooters.
 If you live somewhere hot, the best choice would be the white color, as it will retain the least heat and will prolong the life of your battery.

 Even on the surface, the EMove Cruiser looks like a tough, high-quality item, and that look is fully backed up by its performance.

 By default, the EMove Cruiser doesn’t include any extra accessories.
 However, the well-thought-of design is able to support a lot of them, and adding extra functionality to the scooter is super simple.

-If you are considering getting any of the accessories for your EMove Cruiser, make sure to use the discount code “escooternerds” (without the quotes) on checkout for a 7% discount.
+If you are considering getting any of the accessories for your EMove Cruiser, make sure to use the discount code “escooternerds” (without the quotes) at checkout for a $50 discount.

 Probably the most popular addition to the EMove Cruiser is the seat.
 If you need one, make sure to get the original EMove Cruiser seat from Voromotors, as it’s likely the only seat that will fit this scooter perfectly.

 Another very useful accessory for most adults will be the storage case set, coming with the tow handle and bracket.
 This one will be a godsend for anyone looking to carry bigger loads, or anyone working in delivery.
 As a smaller alternative, the storage bag that you can install on the front of the stem is also great.

 Other useful accessories that owners frequently get include: